oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/401-Create_Client.png)

    - Enter `MyAndroidClient0X` (change `0X` to your assigned postfix by instructor, e.g: 01) as the "Client Display Name", `1.0.0` as the "App Version", and `com.oraclecorp.internal.ent3.apacTestDrv` as the "Package Name".
-Select your MBE and click on “Create”.
+Click on “Create”.
 This will bring you to the client settings screen.

 ![](../common/images/mobile/401-Create_Client.png)